-Welcome to the 7th segment of a nine part series on the big areas of life that addiction/alcoholism and recovery can and need to have (for the recovery part) on our life in general.
+Welcome to the 7th segment of a nine-part series on the big areas of life that addiction/alcoholism and recovery can and need to have (for the recovery part) on our life in general.
 Please go into whatever archives exist on the site you are reading this to find the article from May of 2014 so you can get caught up on the main four areas.
-For the sake of bringing some people up to speed and for a quick reminder for those who are following from October(we took a few month break to focus on holidays and the new year in recovery)article, the main or fabulous four areas of life are: Physical, Mental, Emotional, Spiritual.
+For the sake of bringing some people up to speed and for a quick reminder for those who are following from October(we took a few months breaks to focus on holidays and the new year in recovery) articles, the main or fabulous four areas of life are Physical, Mental, Emotional, Spiritual.
 Again, see the archives for a detailed breakdown of these areas.
-This month, we are going to take a closer look at some of the ways that recovery affect the emotional part of our life.
+This month, we are going to take a closer look at some of the ways that recovery affects the emotional part of our life.
 Of course, there is so much information on this that it would literally take us at least a few years of daily articles to cover it all.
 Since you have no desire to spend that much time reading and ditto for me typing, we will cover some basics.
 As with all articles, I encourage you to do as much further research as you can/want on the subject.